basilefuchs/sql2mermaid/README.md

 # sql2mermaid
-function based on the re and polars packages to convert an SQL query into a mermaid erDiagram.
+a function to convert an SQL query into a mermaid erDiagram.

 # use